22 Best Trees For Bees + FREE Printable

 Magnolias have an enticing fragrance.

-The southern magnolia is a lovely ornamental that thrives in the Pacific Northwest and the South.
 They produce exceptional perfumed white blossoms that can grow a foot wide!
-That means a lot of nectar and pollen is on offer, which bees happily collect.
+A lot of nectar and pollen is available.

 20. Sweet Gum